 But underneath the wide range of immediate causes, there’s a common mechanism.
 The mind -an idea ‘I am ugly’ – takes over the body.
 The person loses a realistic sense of their body because they lose their feeling connection with it.

 My Swiss friend, Thea Rytz, was a pioneer in treating eating disorder sufferers somatically.
 She realised it was no use telling them that their ideas about themselves weren’t true, or getting them to look in the mirror, because it was so easy for the mind to distort.
-So, she would do things like get her patients to put bags of sand on themselves, so they could feel actual weight, and so the mind could recalibrate itself.
+So, she would do things like get her patients to put bags of sand on themselves, so they could feel actual weight, and so the mind could recalibrate itself through being presented with the reality of the body, not a distorted picture of it.

 It’s a major problem, a major, widespread cause for great unhappiness.

-– I replace judgement with alive embodied presence.
+– I help you replace judgement with alive embodied presence.

 Here’s Minnie’s picture: it’s beautiful, isn’t it?